JR-2E/CIS106-Jack-Toohey/README.md

 ## Assignment 7

 In this assignment, I made a modular program in which some of the functions are not always used.
 I had thought this would be the next step, and it was not too confusing as learning modular programming was at first.
 I would think it would be difficult to make a program like this without using modular programming.

+## Assignment 8

+In this assignment, I learned about and started to use loops in programs.
+Loops (so far) seem to be a pretty straight-forward concept.
+A part of the program is looped until a count reaches a certain value.
+I have made programs for CNC machines that use canned cycles, which can have loops, where only some values change.
+For example, to make a circular pocket going down in the Z coordinate in a piece of metal, the same chunk of program is used, but the Z coordinate changes until it reaches a certain value (the Z value originally given to the machine).
+This is automatically done in a loop, in a part of a program called a canned cycle.